TOURS COMPLETED

 Return to Top

-Sarasota School of Architecture
+FLORIDA MODERNISM: Sarasota School of Architecture

 GENE LEEDY, ARCHITECT, FAIA SOLD Paul Rudolph Cohen House 1955

-In the company of architecture specialists from the Sarasota Architectural Foundation, explore the work of architects who collectively became known as the Sarasota School of Architecture.
+Explore the work of architects who collectively became known as the Sarasota School of Architecture.
 Their "Florida Modern" style flourished in the 50's, led by Paul Rudolph (Cohen House photo above right) and Ralph Twitchell, followed by Gene Leedy (Leedy House photo above left), Mark Hampton, Tim Seibert, Carl Abbott, Guy Peterson, and others who are still active today.

 Visit homes by many of the above architects, in Sarasota, Winter Haven, and Lakeland, Florida.
 Also in Lakeland, see the complex of buildings designed by Frank Lloyd Wright at Florida Southern College.